Skip to main content

 Chemotherapy (chemo) is the use of certain kinds of drugs that destroy or control the growth of cancer cells.
 These drugs can be taken by mouth or given in a vein or a muscle.
 They enter the bloodstream and reach almost all areas of the body.

 At one time, chemo was often part of the main treatment for multiple myeloma.
-As newer types of drugs have become available in recent years, chemo has become less important in treating myeloma, although it is still used in some situations.
+As newer types of drugs have become available in recent years, chemo has become less important in treating myeloma, although it still might be used in some situations.

 Chemo drugs that can be used to treat multiple myeloma include: